microsoft/rushjs.io-website/pages/advanced/incremental_builds.md

 In this context, "already up to date" means:

 1. the project has already been built locally, AND
-2. its source files and NPM dependencies have not changed since then, AND
+2. its source files and npm dependencies have not changed since then, AND
 3. if the project depends on any other Rush projects, those projects are up to date as well, AND
 4. the command line parameters haven't changed.
 (For example, invoking `rush build --production` after `rush build` would require rebuilding.)